materialsproject/docs/docs/database-updates.md

 # Database updates

 !!! warning
-    The most up-to-date release notes are posted to [this thread](https://discuss.materialsproject.org/t/materials-project-database-release-log/1609)
+    Up-to-date release notes are posted to
+    [this thread](https://discuss.materialsproject.org/t/materials-project-database-release-log/1609)
     on our discussion forum.